01-edu/public/subjects/java/Nexus/README.md

    - Set up a Docker repository in Nexus and publish the Docker image to the repository.

 7. **Continuous Integration (CI):**
-   - Set up a CI/CD pipeline using a tool like Jenkins or GitLab CI.
-   - Configure the pipeline to trigger builds, tests, and artifact publishing whenever changes are pushed to the repository.
+   - Configure the pipeline, in addition to builds and tests, add artifact publishing whenever changes are pushed to the repository.

 8. **Documentation:**
    - Create clear and detailed documentation that explains the project setup, configuration steps, and usage instructions.